FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-2-2"></a> 5.2.2 Organisation query

-In customer category 2 organisation query, the response includes the information of the organisation that was the object of the query, customership information of the organisation and information of accounts the organisation owns or has access to during the investigation period.
-Other legal persons who own or have access to these accounts are not returned.
+In customer category 2 organisation query, the response includes the information of the organisation that was the object of the query, customership information of the organisation and information of accounts the organisation owns or has access right to during the investigation period.
+Other legal persons who own or have access right to these accounts are not returned.
 Organisation's beneficiary information is not returned.
 Lawyer's customer asset accounts are not returned.

 *__Table 5.2.2.1:__ Limitations to queries for an organisation.
 This query category contains queries with a company's name and queries with legal person's registration number*